Bush v. Gore: Background

 On November 14, the statutory deadline, the Florida Circuit Court ruled that the seven-day deadline was mandatory but that the counties could amend their returns at a later date.
-The court also ruled that the secretary of state, after "considering all attendant facts and circumstances," had discretion to include any late amended returns in the statewide certification.
-Before the 5 p.m. deadline on November 14, Volusia County had completed its manual recount and certified its results.
-At 5 p.m. on November 14, Florida Secretary of State Katherine Harris announced that she had received the certified returns from all 67 counties, while Palm Beach, Broward, and Miami-Dade counties were still conducting manual recounts.
+The court also ruled that the secretary of state, after "considering all attendant facts and circumstances", had discretion to include any late amended returns in the statewide certification.
+Before the 5 p.m. deadline on November 14, Volusia County completed its manual recount and certified its results.
+At 5 p.m. on November 14, Florida Secretary of State Katherine Harris announced that she had received the certified returns from all 67 counties, while Palm Beach, Broward, and Miami-Dade Counties were still conducting manual recounts.

 Harris issued a set of criteria by which she would determine whether to allow late filings, and she required any county seeking to make a late filing to submit to her, by 2 p.m. the following day, a written statement of the facts and circumstances justifying the late filing.
-Four counties submitted statements, and after reviewing the submissions, Harris determined that none justified an extension of the filing deadline.
+Four counties, including the three that missed the deadline, submitted statements, and after reviewing the submissions, Harris determined that none justified an extension of the deadline.
 She further announced that after she received the certified returns of the overseas absentee ballots from each county, she would certify the results of the presidential election on November 18.
-However, on November 17, the Florida Supreme Court enjoined Harris from certifying the election while it heard appeals from the various cases in progress.
+On November 17, the Florida Supreme Court enjoined Harris from certifying the election while it heard appeals from the various cases in progress.
 On November 21, it allowed continuation of the manual recounts and delayed certification until November 26.

 Stay of the Florida recount

-By December 8, 2000, there had been multiple court decisions regarding the presidential election in Florida.
-On that date the Florida Supreme Court, by a 4–3 vote, ordered a statewide manual recount of undervotes.
-On December 9, ruling in response to an emergency request by Bush, the U.S. Supreme Court stayed the recount.
-The Court also decided to treat Bush's application for relief as a petition for a writ of certiorari, granted that petition, requested briefing from the parties by 4 p.m. on December 10, and scheduled oral argument for the morning of December 11.
+By December 8, 2000, there had been multiple court decisions about the presidential election in Florida.
+On that date, the Florida Supreme Court, by a 4–3 vote, ordered a statewide manual recount of undervotes.
+On December 9, ruling in response to an emergency request from Bush, the U.S. Supreme Court stayed the recount.
+The Court also treated Bush's application for relief as a petition for a writ of certiorari, granted that petition, requested briefing from the parties by 4 p.m. on December 10, and scheduled oral argument for the morning of December 11.